A DEEPER DIVE into the Mystery of Christmas

 58 “Very truly I tell you,” Jesus answered, “before Abraham was born, I am!”
 59 At this, they picked up stones to stone him, but Jesus hid himself, slipping away from the temple grounds.
 (John 8:51-58)

-We are promised his physical return, as the angels said to the disciples when they stood looking up at the sky when Jesus left the Earth—to return to complete his mission, which brings us to that part in the Christmas prophecy at the start of this article where he is called "the Prince of Peace.”
+We are promised he will return physically to fulfill the part in that Christmas prophecy I led off with about becoming the “Prince of Peace” who, as the angels said to the disciples when they stood looking up at the sky when Jesus left the Earth, would return to complete his mission, which brings us to that part in the Christmas prophecy at the start of this article where he is called “the Prince of Peace.”

-He is called the Prince of Peace because he is the only prince by which those in Israel who are still looking for their Messiah will ever attain the Promised Land in peace.
+He is called the Prince of Peace because he is the only prince by whom those in Israel who are still looking for their Messiah will ever attain the Promised Land (Israel) in peace.
 All human efforts to claim that promise apart from him have resulted in endless wars.
 The land has never been held in peace.
 We still read about those wars daily in our time.

 17 The third time he [Jesus] said to him, “Simon son of John, do you love me?”